SoftBank FOTA sample

 Dependencies

-This sample uses the following nRF Connect SDK libraries:
+This sample uses the following sdk-nrfxlib library:

-It uses the following sdk-nrfxlib library:
+It uses the following sdk-nrf library:

-It uses the following Softbank FOTA add-on.
+It uses the following SoftBank FOTA add-on.

-Softbank FOTA library
+SoftBank FOTA library